ppy/osu-wiki/wiki/Skinning/Tutorial/en.md

 ### What about a skin mashup?

-You _could_ do that, but&mdash;even if you do get permission&mdash;please don't share those in the osu! skinning subforums.
-Please **keep those to yourself** or post it on your profile page.
+You _could_ do that, but (even if you do get permission) please don't share those in the osu! skinning subforums.
+Please **keep those to yourself** and/or post it on your profile page.
 This will help skinners make their original skins stand out than the remixed/mashup-ed skins.

 ### How do I animate an element?